 The four P's of marketing are as follows:

-Since crises like the COVID-19 pandemic have changed the way people shop and consume goods, it is likely that their behavior will continue to change in a post-pandemic world.
+Since crises like the COVID-19 pandemic have changed the way people shop and consume goods, their behavior will likely continue to change in a post-pandemic world.

 Consumers are more likely to carefully consider their options than before as they make conscious choices hoping that what they buy will provide them lasting value.
 This means you must adapt your four P's of marketing to your customers’ new reality.